 I remember a lot of really cool Professors at Bocconi.
-This one day, we went to the computer lab to play a trading game.
+One day, we went to the computer lab to play a trading game.
 The entire lab became like a trading floor as we made option strategies in teams.
 That was definitely one of the best Finance classes we had at Bocconi.

 How do I manage my student budget and expenses in Milan?

-Finding a part time job in Milan can be challenging for Indian students.
+Finding a part-time job in Milan can be challenging for Indian students.
 A few Indians I knew did some freelance projects in IT to make extra money.
-Without speaking Italian it would be difficult to do other small time jobs.
+Without speaking Italian it would be difficult to do other small-time jobs.

-There are Merit based scholarships as well as need based ones.
-If you can submit a top application early to Bocconi and are successful you may have a higher chance to avail the Merit based scholarship.
+There are Merit-based scholarships as well as need-based ones.
+If you can submit a top application early to Bocconi and are successful you may have a higher chance to avail the Merit-based scholarship.

 If you receive this, you may even be offered a room to stay in of the dormitories at a highly subsidized price.
 Alternatively, Bocconi offers subsidized meals etc in the wonderful canteens within the campus.

 As a Business University, the university campus is just a few buildings within the city.
-The dormitories are also located near by.
+The dormitories are also located nearby.
 Even the Duomo is just 15 minutes away by walk.

 Living in Italy: Cost of living in Milan

 - Housing: 300-400 € for a shared room, 400-500+ for a single room.
 You may find better deals.
 Even the student dorm room could be available in the 300 € range.
-Which makes it a real great deal to choose the dorms if you qualify for subsidized rates.
+Which makes it a really great deal to choose the dorms if you qualify for subsidized rates.

-- Groceries: 200 € a month should cover basic super market expenses.
+- Groceries: 200 € a month should cover basic supermarket expenses.

 Hence, monthly expenses are in the range of 700-900 € for most Indian students.